MobCat/MobCats-original-xbox-game-list/README.md

 You can also find an alt copy of this list at [https://rentry.org/wpqaz](https://rentry.org/wpqaz)
 And you can find all the icons in the icon folder in this GitHub.

-**GameList.csv** is the same as the markdown list, but no game icons.
+**GameList.csv** is almost the same as the markdown list, but no game icons.
 Just data.
 It can be searched and easily viewed with GitHubs table viewer thing.
-Please note, some characters like " had to be removed from the title names to keep GitHub happy.
+Please note, some characters like " from 007 and , from Ed, Edd n Eddy had to be removed from the title names to be able to generate a valid csv file.

 **GameList.txt** is a raw text dump from my "tools".
-Might be useful if for some reason you can't ingest the csv into your project.
+Might be useful if for some reason you can't ingest the csv into your project.... or you wanna cross reference the title names I had to cut up to fit into the csv in the first place.